Kansas in the American Civil War: Background

 After the Territory of Kansas approved the anti-slavery Wyandotte Constitution, it was admitted to the Union on January 29, 1861, in the midst of the national secession crisis: six states had already seceded, and five more would follow in the coming months.
 The Kansas–Nebraska Act of 1854 had rescinded the former Missouri Compromise and permitted the territories of Kansas and Nebraska to determine whether they would enter the Union as slave or free states by popular sovereignty.
 Violence between pro-slavery and anti-slavery groups began almost immediately.
 The conflict was especially bloody along the Kansas–Missouri border, where Missouri Border Ruffians and Kansas Free-Staters formed bands of partisan rangers to raid and pillage opposition strongholds, earning it the name "Bleeding Kansas".
+The Free-Staters included abolitionist John Brown, who in 1856 led a small militia with the goal to massacre five pro-slavery settlers in the territory.
+Upon hearing this news, Abraham Lincoln commented “We have a means provided for the expression of our belief in regard to Slavery—it is through the ballot box—the peaceful method provided by the Constitution.”
 Kansas' popular vote eventually chose against slavery, so Kansas would fight with the North.

 As the local military organizations had fallen into disuse, the state's government had no well-organized militia, no arms, accouterments or supplies, nothing with which to meet Union Army demands except the united will of officials and citizens.

 Military units

 The first Kansas regiment was called on June 3, 1861, and the seventeenth, the last raised during the Civil War, on July 28, 1864.
 The entire quota assigned to Kansas was 16,654, and the number raised was 20,097, leaving a surplus of 3,443 to the credit of Kansas.
 About 1,000 Kansans joined Confederate forces since a number of people from the nation's south had settled in Kansas.
 There are no statistics on those serving the Confederacy, since some joined guerrilla units.
-This led to a 19th-century nickname for Kansas: the "Spartan State".
+This led to a 19th-century nickname for Kansas: the "Spartan State."